sunsten/landingpage/data/motivation1.md

 name: "motivation1.md"
 ---

-As there are countless unsubstantiated opinion pieces on how the blockchain technologies will transform the fabric of human institutions, the platform lifts the lid off of managerial a organizational implications of these emerging technologies rather than their technicalities.
-An important added value of the platform is assessment and decision-making tools aiming to help individuals in positions of decision making make better, informed decisions.
+There are countless unsubstantiated opinion pieces on how blockchain technologies as well as other emerging technologies will transform the fabric of human institutions.
+We at Sunsten aim to lift the lid off of managerial and organizational implications of emerging technologies rather than their underlying technicalities.
+To do that, Sunsten provides assessment and decision-making tools aiming to help individuals in position of decision-making make better, informed decisions.